HOME OF THE TEXAS OPEN 9 BALL CHAMPIONSHIPS™

 TEXAS OPEN

-9 Ball Open, Women’s 9 Ball Open, Scotch Doubles Jack-n-Jill, Banks Ring Game, Open & Ladies Ring Games, and a Mini!
+9 Ball Open, Ladies 9 Ball Open, One Pocket, Banks Ring Game, and a Mini!

-Women must choose to play in the Open or the Women’s event.
+Ladies must choose to play in the Open or the Ladies event.

 GENERAL RULES